VonHeikemen/nvim-light/README.md

   If you need support for older Neovim versions:

   - [configs/v0-7.lua](https://github.com/VonHeikemen/nvim-light/blob/main/configs/v0-7.lua) targets NVIM v0.7 and v0.8
-  - [configs/v0-9.lua](https://github.com/VonHeikemen/nvim-light/blob/main/configs/v0-9.lua) requires NVIM v0.9 or greater
+  - [configs/v0-9.lua](https://github.com/VonHeikemen/nvim-light/blob/main/configs/v0-9.lua) targets NVIM v0.9 and v0.10

 * Open Neovim, use the command `nvim` in your terminal.
 When Neovim starts all plugins will be downloaded automatically.